 Wahaca had a lot to live up to.
 I’m a big fan of Mexican food and had only heard great things about this restaurant.
 You can book online but only for tomorrow or afterwards, this was an impulse decision and so we hopped into a taxi to see what the South St Andrew Street restaurant would be like.
 Could it live up to everything I’d heard?

 We arrived at about 12.30 on Saturday and had to wait a few minutes for a table.
 This meant taking a buzzer and waiting for it to summon us.
 There’s a bar area and a foosball table where you wait.
 The foosball actually works and I’ve mixed feelings about this.
-Fortunately we didn’t have to wait long.
+We didn’t have to wait long.

 The waitress tried to take us up the stairs to the main seating area.
 The problem with that?
 I struggle with a serious limp, use a walking stick and the many steps might well have defeated me.

-Fortunately a second member of staff pointed out the restaurant actually had an elevator.
+Fortunately, a second member of staff pointed out the restaurant actually had an elevator.
 Phew!
 Glad I was saved the steps at the last minute.

 Kudos to Wahaca for adding the lift in.
 It clearly wasn’t part of the building, is just a small, slow thing but it is there and it works.